-May 27th is Memorial Day.
-Did you know that this U.S. federal holiday goes as far back as the American Civil War in the 1860s?
+Did you know that Memorial Day goes as far back as the American Civil War in the 1860s?

 Memorial Day, formerly known as Decoration Day, occurs ever year on the last Monday of the month of May and is the day of remembering the men and women who died while serving in the United States Armed Forces.